 High 5 of 10 baseline (High x of y method) with day-of adjustment:

-A High X of Y baseline considers the Y most recent days preceding an event and uses the data from the X days with the highest load within those Y days to calculate the baseline.
+For summer peak periods, a High X of Y baseline considers the Y most recent days preceding an event and uses the data from the X days with the highest load within those Y days to calculate the baseline.
+For winter peak periods, to accommodate the greater variability in winter weather patterns, a High X of Y baseline considers the Y most recent days directly preceding and/or succeeding an event and uses the data from the X days with the highest load within those Y days to calculate the baseline.
 Day-of adjustments are used to scale the baseline load estimate to the load conditions on the day of the event using data from the hours prior to the time on the event day when participants were notified of the pending call for curtailment.

-Applying this concept to the load management measure, the high 5 of 10 baseline for a given curtailment event is estimated by first identifying the 10 non-holiday weekdays immediately preceding the event in which no prior program curtailment events were called, and calculating each participant’s average demand during the same hours as the hours for which the curtailment event was implemented on each of those 10 days.
-The five highest of these ten average demand values are then averaged to estimate the “unadjusted high five baseline”.
+Applying this concept to the load management measure, the high 5 of 10 baseline (summer) or 8 of 10 baseline (winter) for a given curtailment event is estimated by first identifying the 10 non-holiday weekdays immediately preceding or preceding/succeeding the event depending on summer or winter peak as described above in which no prior program curtailment events were called, and calculating each participant’s average demand during the same hours as the hours for which the curtailment event was implemented on each of those 10 days.
+The five highest of these ten average demand values are then averaged to estimate the “unadjusted high five for summer or 8 for winter baseline”.

 The day-of baseline adjustment is estimated by comparing participants' average demand for electricity on the day of the event during the two hours prior to notification of the pending event (the “adjustment period”) to participants’ average demand for electricity on the “high five” days during those same two hours.
 The difference (positive or negative) between day-of demand and high five demand in the adjustment period is the “uncapped additive adjustment”.
 In the situation where notification may not be given, the two hours preceding one hour before the event begins on the event day and baseline days will be used as the adjustment period.
 The average load of the adjustment period on the event day are compared to the average load of the adjustment periods from the baseline days.
 The difference (positive or negative) between day-of demand and high three baseline day demand in the adjustment period is the uncapped additive adjustment.
 To apply the adjustment period to the unadjusted baseline, one of two options are selected in the following steps: